-For more than 10 years, Belgian designer and manufacturer Milko Brusselmans has been experimenting with the engineering of folded metal plate furniture and modular storage systems which are today licenced to Union N.V. for their commercialization under the series® label.
+For more than 10 years, Belgian designer and manufacturer Milko Brusselmans has been experimenting with the engineering of folded metal plate furniture and modular storage systems which are today licensed to Union N.V. for their commercialization under the series® label.
 With a definite functionalist stand, Milko Brusselmans seeks an economy between the physical properties of steel, it’s raison d’être or function in our everyday, and the manufacturing cost which makes the product affordable for the consumer.

 Designing is not a matter of searching for the beautiful says Brusselmans, “it is the challenge to create something truly useful, balanced in it’s form and most of all affordable for a broad range of consumers.”
 As R. Buckminster Fuller once said “When I am working on a problem, I never think about beauty but when I have finished, if the solution is not beautiful, I know it is wrong.”
 Finding solutions to remain affordable while delivering quality useful material is Milko Brusselman’s primary motivation in design.
 “Mass production of something truly useful and of a high quality is a great achievement, but those successful designs also need to remain accessible to the public”, says Milko Brusselmans.

 Union N.V. is under negotiation for an exclusive licensing agreement with Dutch industrial designer Friso Kramer (b.
 1922) for the manufacturing and distribution of the Brinkbank concrete bench.
 The Brinkbank was first introduced at the Brink, the monumental central square of the city of Deventer as well as in public spaces around Amsterdam and Schiphol and came in two distinct models.